 The SAC will utilize its funds to support the SIP.
-Our school's \$915.00 SAC budget was used towards the purchase the I-Ready Reading Intervention Program.
-All \$915.00 were spent on iReady.
+Our school's \$440.00 SAC money was used to help purchase the I-Ready Reading Intervention Program.
+All \$440.00 were spent, as the total purchase of the program for this school year was \$440.00.

-- 3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
+3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
+Yes a.

-No - a.
 If the school is not in compliance, describe the measures being implemented to meet SAC requirements.